Mekhlabhishek/Test1/book/chapter-01.md

 ```

 Let's install dependencies for selenium by executing the following command.
-This will install "selenium-server", "chrome webdriver" for chrome browser and "geckodriver" for Firefox.
+This will install "selenium-server", "ChromeDriver" for chrome browser and "geckodriver" for Firefox.

 ```
 selenium-standalone install --version=3.4.0